 The City Council may terminate the activities of an Economic Improvement District in whole or in part prior to the normally scheduled termination date for the District by an ordinance.
 However, all applicable contract issues shall be resolved before activities are terminated.
 In the event of early termination, those funds remaining from assessments for the District, following payment of all obligations and costs of administration incurred on behalf of the District, shall be returned to the owners of subject properties in amounts proportionate to the amounts of the assessments they paid for the District.
-In the event of early termination ordinance, may elect to apply remaining funds on a similarly proportionate basis as a credit against future District assessments against subject properties, with any funds remaining being returned to the owners as otherwise provided herein.
+In the event of early termination of only a part of the activities of an Economic Improvement District, the City Council, in the termination ordinance, may elect to apply remaining funds on a similarly proportionate basis as a credit against future District assessments against subject properties, with any funds remaining being returned to the owners as otherwise provided herein.